Autism Berkshire is managed by a board of trustees and employs staff throughout Berkshire, supported by volunteers.

 Helen Harris is a Development Worker, running the adult social group in Maidenhead and delivering training on independent living and social skills.

-Kevin Jackson is a Support Worker, running the adult social group in Reading and delivering benefits workshops.
+Kevin Jackson is a Support Worker, running the 197 Club adult social group in Reading and delivering benefits workshops.

-Garrick Rahal is a Support Worker, running the adult social group in Bracknell and the Bracknell CAYP group for children and teenagers and the Wokingham Youth Group.
+Garrick Rahal is a Support Worker, running the adult social group in Bracknell, the Bracknell CAYP Youth Group for children and teenagers and the Wokingham Youth Group.

 The Home Visit Team

 A five-strong team of Support Workers carry out home visits to offer families extra support while dealing with the diagnosis of a child, along with training.